 The customer experience (CX) emphasizes the relationship between a business and its customers.
 It encompasses each and every interaction irrespective of how long or short the interaction is, and whether it will lead to a purchase or not.

 Gartner defines customer experience as, “Customer’s perceptions and related feelings caused by the one-off and cumulative effect of interactions with a supplier’s employees, systems, channels or products.”

 Customer experience is the outcome of an interaction that a customer has with your business.
-It starts from the time customers navigate your website, talks to your executives, buys the product, and uses the product.
+It starts from the time customers navigate your website, talk to your executives, buy the product, and use the product.

 Customer experience covers every component of a company’s offering, including ads, packaging, product and service functionality, ease of use, and reliability, among others.
 However, few of the people in charge of those items have given much thought to how their individual actions impact customer experience.
 To the degree that they consider it, they all have different perspectives.